One-Pan Honey Garlic Chicken and Veggies Delight

 Freezing tips for long-term storage

 If you want to save your One-Pan Honey Garlic Chicken and Veggies for later, freezing is a great option.
 Portion the meal into freezer-safe bags or containers.
 Make sure to remove as much air as possible.
 Label each bag with the date.
 You can freeze them for up to three months.
 When you are ready to eat, thaw overnight in the fridge before reheating.
 This keeps the food safe and tasty.
-For detailed steps, refer to the Full Recipe.

 FAQs